 106. Generally, the district-average or prefecture-average effective doses that would be incurred over the first 10 years were estimated to be up to twice the effective doses in the first year, and the lifetime effective doses were up to three times higher, assuming there was no remediation.
 The Committee did not consider the effects of remediation measures in its dose assessment, because the effectiveness of the different measures being applied in Japan had not yet been established.
-However, estimates of the effective doses that would be received by those who were evacuated if they were to return to their homes and regular lifestyle without any environmental remediation with the highest deposition density, the settlement-average effective dose for adults from external exposure was estimated to be 12 mSv for the period March 2012 to March 2013, falling to 5 mSv for the period March 2014 to March 2015.
-The lifetime absorbed dose to the thyroid was estimated to be less than 50% higher than the absorbed dose to the thyroid in the first year.
-This is because most of the absorbed dose to the thyroid in the first year is due to I (delivered over a relatively short period), while in subsequent years the dose is due to $^{134}$ Cs and $^{137}$ Cs (see appendix C).
+However, estimates of the effective doses that would be received by those who were evacuated if they were to return to their homes and regular lifestyle without any environmental remediation provide an upper bound on the doses that might be received in the future.
+For the evacuated location with the highest deposition density, the settlement-average effective dose for adults from external exposure was estimated to be 12 mSv for the period March 2012 to March 2013, falling to 5 mSv for the period March 2014 to March 2015.
+The lifetime absorbed dose to the thyroid was estimated to be less than 50% higher than the absorbed dose to the thyroid in the first year is due to I (delivered over a relatively short period), while in subsequent years the dose is due to Cs and Cs (see appendix C).